bremlydvillasenor/ta-exec-db/spec.md

 - demand planning beyond what is required for the Executive Summary
 - operational case-management workflows

-These subjects may be added later as separate project phases, but they must not increase the complexity of the current Executive Summary data model.
+These subjects may be added later as separate project phases.

 ---